Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 ## Test Status

 * Purpose:
-	* Test status allows user to provide useful status updates during test case execution and conclude final outcome.
+	* Test status allows user to provide useful status updates during test case execution and conclude outcome.
 	* User can provide short description/reason string during test status update.

 * Facilities:
 	* User can update test status multiple times within one test case execution.
-	* Among all updated status, status with worst outcome will be considered as final outcome/result of the test case.
+	* Among all updated status, status with worst outcome will be considered as outcome/result of the test case.
 >	Example:
 >	During single test case execution, if a test case status are updated in the following sequence:
 >   	PASS => PASS => FAIL => PASS
->   Then final outcome of the test case will be **FAIL** because that is the worst outcome.
+>   Then outcome of the test case will be **FAIL** because that is the worst outcome.

 * Supported Test Status: